justintaft/xxe-detector/README.md

 # xxe-detector
-Detects misconfigured XML parsers in Java through instrumentation.
+Detects insecurly configured XML parsers in Java through instrumentation.

 Run `make all` to build and run example.

 ASM patchode is based on documentbuilder-patchcode/Test.java.
 Run `make patchcode` to see patchcode of class.